Ishaan-Dev1/O11y/Loki/storage-tiering.md

-# Storage Tiering in Loki
+# External Storage Tiering for Loki

 ## 1. Loki Does Not Support Storage Tiering Natively